Scottish Book Trust

 Scottish Book Trust is a national charity based in Edinburgh, Scotland promoting literature, reading and writing in Scotland.
 Scottish Book Trust works with and for a range of audiences, including babies and parents (through the Bookbug programme), children and young people, teachers and learning professionals, and writers and publishers.

-Key facts
+The charity was established in 1998.

+Budget

 Scottish Book Trust invests £3 million annually to fund and promote reading and writing in Scotland.
 It uses this budget to gift over 1 million books to the public and fund over 1,200 literature events in order to connect Scottish readers and writers.
 Scottish Book Trust reaches many young children in Scotland through its Bookbug book gifting program.
 It supports over 400 Scottish writers and illustrators and runs two children's book awards, in which the winners are chosen by Scottish schoolchildren.
 It also develops resources to help teachers and librarians inspire students and improve literacy.
 The Trust's three websites promote reading and writing to around 50,000 online visitors a month.